Curry Pumpkin Tarts with Rocket Dip

 - ½ cup jam

-- Roll teaspoons of mixture into balls.
-Place on prepared trays, about 5cm apart.
+- Roll heaped teaspoons of mixture into balls and place on prepared trays, about 5cm apart, allowing room for spreading.

-- Make an indentation in the centre of each ball.
-Spoon half a teaspoon of jam into centre of each biscuit.
+- Using your thumb or the handle of a wooden spoon, make an indentation in the centre of each ball.
+Spoon half a teaspoon of jam into the centre of each biscuit.

 - Bake for about 15 minutes until golden.